List of Zatch Bell! characters: Tia and Megumi Oumi

-Tia, or Tio (ティオ) in the Japanese release, is a temperamental, tomboyish Mamodo depicted with hot pink hair.
+Tia, known as Tio (ティオ) in the Japanese release, is a temperamental, tomboyish Mamodo depicted with hot pink hair.
 Her powers consist mostly of shields, as well as a healing spell for supporting others.
 She has a crush on Zatch, despite her penchant of haranguing and physically abusing him.
 Upon arriving on Earth, Tia encountered her longtime friend, Maruss, who suddenly attacked her.
 Traumatized by this, she came to believe that no one could ever be trusted.
 That changes after Zatch defeats Maruss, by which Tia becomes more spirited and warms up to Zatch and others in the hopes that a "kind king" would soon emerge, even encouraging them in battle.
 Tia loses out to Clear Note, landing in 5th place on the tournament.
 Tia is voiced by Rie Kugimiya in the Japanese version, and Melissa Fahn in the English dub.

 Tia's partner is Megumi Oumi (大海 恵, Ōumi Megumi), a self-confident and courageous 16-year-old J-pop singer and idol.
 She devotes most of her time on her career and is often overburdened to the point of sleeplessness.
 She is also skilled at judo.
 Similar to Tia, Megumi expresses a romantic interest in Kiyo, who does not acknowledge this.
 In the anime, Megumi helped Tia understand trust and friendship after protecting her from Maruss.
 The anime also depicts Megumi as a student to a charter school, where she is often stigmatized for her fame and beauty.
 Megumi is voiced by Ai Maeda in the Japanese version, and Kate Higgins in the English dub.